secretstartups/handbook/people-group/promotions-transfers/index.html.md

 ## Definitions

-- Promotions occur when a team member increases in level within the same job family.
+- **Promotions** occur when a team member increases in level within the same job family.
 For example, a Backend Engineer is promoted to a Senior Backend Engineer.
 Similarly, a Senior Backend Engineer would receive a promotion by moving to a Staff Backend Engineer or Manager, Engineering.
-- Transfers occur when someone changes job families.
+- **Transfers** occur when someone changes job families.
 A Backend Engineer would transfer to a Site Reliability Engineer.
+Generally these happen based on an open req and application process via Greenhouse.
+- **Manager Promotions** occur when someone is promoted to a people manager level.
+These promotions typically start with an open req and are processed through Greenhouse.
-- Change in specialty has no impact to job family.
+- **Change in specialty** has no impact to job family.
 Therefore, this is not a promotion or a transfer.

 ## Career Mobility Issue